 Start by registering your business with HMRC and track any of your expenses, including things like office furniture or any technology you’ll be using.
 Think about whether or not you need to invest any money in the business to get it started and, if so, do you have enough?
 You might have to take out a loan.
 If you’re not particularly numbers oriented, you might want to hire an account to help you out with this side of the business.

 Of course, you can’t expect your potential customers to know you exist if you don’t market your company.
 There are so many different types of marketing, from promotional merchandise to billboards or flyers, so be sure to try a few different options until you find something that sticks.
+There are many franchise business options to choose from, its worth doing your research and looking around.
+You can find franchise for sale here.

 Will you need to hire staff, or can you operate as a one-man-band for the time being?
 If you do need staff, think about what sort of qualifications they might need, if any, and perhaps offer training as part of their employment package.
 Perhaps outsourcing some work will suffice in the early days until you’re big enough to afford employees.
+Should you ever wish to close your business, it will become a dormant company which you can read more about here -> dormant company companies house.
+It essentially means you are no longer trading, if you want to start up again though – you’ll need to go through all the processes again.

 In today’s day and age, a fully-optimised website is an absolute must.
 Basically, this means that you need a website that looks great on all types of devices, from desktops to smartphones, and has relevant content and other features to ensure that people will find it in the search engines.
 If you’re not clued up on web design, you may have to contact an agency or find a freelancer online who can help!